safidea/engine/docs/CONTRIBUTING.md

 1. Fork and clone the [@safidea/engine repository](https://github.com/solumy/engine), and make sure it runs properly on your computer
 2. Inform other contributors that you intend to contribute by posting a comment to the Github issue of your choice.
 Don't hesitate to ask questions if needed.
 3. Make changes in your local copy of the code, run automated tests, commit, then [submit a Pull Request](https://github.com/solumy/engine/compare)
-4. Wait for your PR to be reviewed and merged into the `main` branch of Solumy Engine's repository
+4. Wait for your PR to be reviewed and merged into the `main` branch of Safidea Engine's repository
 5. Be available to reply if a contributor gets involved in the reviewing process of your PR.

 ## Acceptance criteria for Pull Requests (PR)